Nderim Nexhipi: Club career

 His stay at Rabotnički Kometal was a success.
-The club played with him in the team championship three times in four years.
-In 2008 also brought the national cup, in the final was 2–0, both goals from Nexhipi.
+The club won with him the championship three times in four years.
+In 2008 they also won the national cup, winning in the final 2–0, both goals from Nexhipi.
 The interest from Western Europe grew back, particularly in Belgium.
 During the summer of 2008 there were discussions with RC Genk, Lokeren and Lierse SK.
 Ultimately chose the Macedonian for the latter.
 Somewhat surprising given Lierse in the Second Division came out but the board, led by Maged Samy, could convince him by the ambitions of the club.
-Early January 2011 and decided Lierse Nexhipi to break their contract.
+Early January 2011 Lierse decided to break their contract.

 After Belgium Nexhipi played for 18 months in the Azerbaijani club Qarabağ FK.

 Vaslui

 In February 2013, Nexhipi signed a 2,5 years contract with Vaslui.
 He made his Liga I debut on 25 February in the clash against Cluj, appearing as a substitute for Cauê in 70th minute.
 During the second part of the season, Nexhipi struggled to gain a place in the starting lineup and ended the season with seven league appearances, where he started in only one of them, collecting only 148 minutes.
 He terminated his contract with the club after the end of the season.